Shirobachi/Strona-szkoly-programistyczne/README.md

 - Logo icon
 - Page lists
-- Login/register or user panel
+- Login or Register or user panel
 - Pretty link to [github](https://github.com/Shirobachi/AWWW-project)

-### Logo icon
+## Logo icon

-Logo icon redirect always to main page
+Logo icon redirect always to the main page

-### Page list
+## Page list

 This is list of available page at the time, also page where user is at the time will be highlighted.
-Hightlithing system is wrote on PHP and use two parameters to decide if the page should be hightlisted or not:
+Hightlithing system is wrote in PHP and use two parameters (url and token) to decide if the page should be hightlisted or not:

 ```php
  function navbarActiv($name){